pshdev0/assembly-sub-compiler/README.md

 			map			// raw map data
 ```

-* The `images` folder contains raw data file "images" referenced by e.g. `spritedata.res`, `tiledata.res` and `map.res` which are used to generate `spritedata.bin`, `tiledata.bin` and `map.bin` respectively.
+* The `images` folder contains raw data file "images" referenced by e.g. `spritedata.asm`, `tiledata.asm` and `map.reasms` which are used to generate `spritedata.bin`, `tiledata.bin` and `map.bin` respectively.
 * All raw data including sprites, tiles, maps, and any other data are considered to be "images", and are effectively just an array of 8-bit integers, e.g. sprites and tile image data would be consecutive RGB triples, whereas map data might just be consecutive rows containing integer tile references.
-* Raw image files can be added manually to `images/` or you can use the IDE to open your project `ROOT/` folder and manage data files that way.
-You define your data in the `.res` files, e.g. you can create your data in the IDE or on the command line and if you open up your ROOT folder in the IDE it will recognise your `images/` files so long as you've specified them in resource `.res` files in `src/`.
-* You can compile manually on the command line or use the IDE; the compiler and IDE were written to be as flexible as possible and in fact the IDE invokes the command line compiler anyway.
+* The project works via the native OS file system so you can choose to create your projects manually and edit your code using e.g. Microsoft Code or whatever, or you can use the provided IDE.
+Likewise for your graphics - you can build your `graphics.asm` file lists and edit your graphics in the IDE, or you can just add your graphics files to the `ROOT/bin/` folder manually.
+The choice is yours !

 # Example